enterrahost/WHMCS-Remove-Reply-Button-from-Closed-Ticket/README.md

 Files Modified:

-viewticket.tpl (Template)
-lang/english.php (you should use lang/overrides/english.php or your prefered language Add Custom hook DisableReplyClosed.php
+viewticket.tpl (Six Based Template) lang/english.php (you should use lang/overrides/english.php or your prefered language Add Custom hook DisableReplyClosed.php (for Six Based Template)

-Use Case:
+viewticket-21.tpl (Twenty-One Based Template) lang/english.php (you should use lang/overrides/english.php or your prefered language Add Custom hook DisableReplyClosed-21.php (for Twenty-One Based Templatee) Use Case:

 Prevents users from attempting to reply to closed tickets, improving UX and reducing support confusion.